aj-va/va.gov-salesforce/README.md

 * Section 508 of the Rehabilitation Act

 ## Start
-1. Intiate design system by uploading the following files: site_template.page, VAuswds.resource
+1. Intiate design system with the following aassets: site_template, VAuswds
 2. Confirm org permissions

 ## Build